-The purpose of the role-plays included in the learning resource package is to help participants develop and practise interpersonal communication skills.
+The purpose of the role-plays is to help participants develop and practise interpersonal communication skills.
 Each role-play requires the participation of two or three participants, while the remaining participants are asked to observe the role-play.
 Following completion of the role-play, the trainer uses the questions provided to guide discussion.